lionkor/lionkor/README.md

 ### Currently Active Projects

+- Working as a developer on [BeamMP](https://beamng-mp.com/), the multiplayer mod for the game BeamNG.
 - A modern C++ message library [`lk::msg`](https://github.com/lionkor/lkmsg)
 - Writing Unix-y cli utilities like [hdump](https://github.com/lionkor/hdump) as a learning experience
 - [a C++ game engine](https://github.com/lionkor/antsim3)